particle-iot/docs/src/content/tutorials/device-cloud/fleet-health.md

 the detailed device-level diagnostics Device Vitals offers.

 ## Available Metrics
+Fleet Health collects the metrics that matter most when keeping device deployments online and operating normally.
+The available metrics instrument various critical components of the IoT infrastructure supporting your application that all need to function properly for a healthy fleet.

 ### Online Devices
 One of the most common questions you as a fleet manager likely have is: